spinnaker/spinnaker.github.io/news/editions/edition4.md

 Learn about accounts in the AWS provider for deploying to AWS with Spinnaker.
 Create the roles, policies, and users needed to set up [managing and managed](https://www.spinnaker.io/setup/install/providers/aws/) accounts.

 ## [Continuous deployment to Kubernetes using GitHub-triggered Spinnaker pipelines](https://blog.opsmx.com/continuous-deployment-to-kubernetes-using-github-triggered-spinnaker-pipelines/)
 Learn to configure a webhook to trigger pipelines in Spinnaker 1.19.1 based on commits to a GitHub repository.
-Set up Spinnaker to listen to changes in a GitHub artifact repository, inject changed GitHub files as artifacts into your pipeline, and provide execution verification.
+Set up Spinnaker to listen to changes in a GitHub artifact repository, inject changed GitHub files as artifacts into your pipeline, and verify execution.

 ## [Spinnaker – Configuring dynamic Kubernetes accounts using Vault](https://blog.opsmx.com/spinnaker-configuring-dynamic-kubernetes-accounts-using-vault/)
 We can configure Spinnaker's Clouddriver with external configuration stores, such as HashiCorp Vault to keep Kubernetes account information secure outside of Spinnaker.
 Consult this guide and its [sequel](https://blog.opsmx.com/spinnaker-externalising-kubeconfig-files-of-kubernetes-accounts/) to learn how to externalize dynamic Kubernetes accounts and kubeconfig files in Vault.